GergelyTuri/tFC-rig/Software/Serial_read/readme.md

 4. Install Arduino-cli at https://arduino.github.io/arduino-cli/0.35/installation/.
 Install it in a directory already in your PATH or add the Arduino CLI installation path to your PATH environment variable.
 This ensures your system will be able to detect and use it.

+Environment Variables
+Windows:
+a.
+Go to your  windows search bar at the bottom of the screen and look up "Edit the system environment variables"
+b.
+Click "Environment variables", then click edit "Path" variable under "user variables".
+c.
+Simply add the path to your arduino-cli software, save, and restart your vscode.

+Mac:
+a.
+Edit one of these files: ~/.bashrc or ~/.bash_profile.
+b.
+Enter the file with nano ~/.bashrc, or through your file explorer
+c. either add this new line or append the new path to your PATH variable:
+            export PATH="{arduino-cli path}"
+d.
+Save the changes (in nano this is ctrl-0, then hit enter) and restart vscode

 ## Usage